Dependency Inversion

 - This allows for greater flexibility and easier testing.
 For instance, you can easily substitute LowLevelService with a mock or another implementation of IService.

-Just don't be that person who generates interfaces anytime, everywhere "just because SOLID".
+Just don't be that person who generates interfaces anytime, everywhere and then every class has another with eyes.

 © Jason Song.